-Florida Man Charged After 4 Found Dead at Canada-US Border
+Florida Man Charged after 4 Found Dead at Canada-US Border

 One of the men in the group was carrying a backpack that had baby supplies in it.
 Court documents said he told officers it belonged to a family who had become separated from the group overnight.

-RCMP Assistant Commissioner Jane MacLatchy told a news conference in Winnipeg Thursday that once Mounties were notified the family might still be in Manitoba officers immediately began to search the area.
+RCMP Assistant Commissioner Jane MacLatchy told a news conference in Winnipeg Thursday that once Mounties were notified the family may still be in Manitoba officers immediately began to search the area.

-After a difficult search in nearly impassible terrain, she said officers found three bodies together — a man, a woman and a baby — just 10 meters from the border near Emerson, Man.
+After a difficult search in nearly impassible terrain, she said officers found three bodies together — a man, a woman and a baby — just 10 meters (33 feet) from the border near Emerson, Manitoba.
 The search continued and a teen boy was found a short distance away.
 It is believed they died from exposure.

 “It is an absolute and heartbreaking tragedy,” MacLatchy said.